 Any way, back to the fact I hated my job.

 It was awful.
 I had to call people up and try and get them to pay their overdue bills.
 I’m a massive introvert so picking up the phone was bad enough, let alone that the people on the other end often screamed abuse at you…

 It was not a good job for someone with mental health issues.

 The company also had a policy that if you were off sick on more than three occasions they could fire you.
 With migraines, depression and IBS I was literally waiting to be fired.

 One week into the new job it crossed my mind that I would be unable to sustain this for the three years I would need to to become a qualified accountant.

-The thought of seeing friends or just doing anything in my spare time caused panic attacks because I knew I wouldn’t be well enough to work the next day.
+The thought of seeing friends or just doing anything in my spare time caused panic attacks because I knew I wouldn’t be well enough to work.

-Luckily I told my boyfriend.
-(I still wanted to live I just didn’t know how.)
+Luckily I told my boyfriend because I still wanted to live I just didn’t know how.